 The Yale Divinity School is part of a research university committed to transmitting and producing knowledge in ways that serve both students and alumni.
 At YDS, with its emphasis on having an impact on the larger world, these functions continue to play a critical role.

-Yale Initiative for the Study of Antiquity and the Premodern World
+Archaia: Yale Program for the Study of Ancient and Premodern Cultures and Societies

-The Yale Initiative for the Study of Antiquity and the Premodern World (YISAP; www.yale.edu/yisap) is a collaborative forum that brings together one of the largest groups of scholars in the world working on early civilizations.
+Archaia, the Yale Program for the Study of Ancient and Premodern Cultures and Societies (http://archaia.yale.edu), is a collaborative forum that brings together one of the largest groups of scholars in the world working on early civilizations.
 Scholars in the humanities and social sciences join with those working in Yale Divinity School, Yale Law School, the collections, and the university libraries.
 The initiative encourages traditional modes of work and traditional fields of scholarship but seeks to build a new inter- and multidisciplinary framework that redefines old disciplinary boundaries.
 This collaboration brings together in sustained dialogue literary scholars and archaeologists, art historians and cuneiformists, legal historians and anthropologists, papyrologists and numismatists.
-Via description, analysis, and comparison, the initiative allows for broader exposure to new ideas and methods that will stimulate new research agendas across disciplines encompassing the whole of the premodern world.
+Via description, analysis, and comparison, the Archaia collaboration allows for broader exposure to new ideas and methods that will stimulate new research agendas across disciplines encompassing the whole of the premodern world.
 Students are exposed early in their careers to a wider intellectual world and learn to understand in new ways the value of antiquity—from the Mediterranean to Japan—and its rich cultural heritage for our own world.

 Yale Center for Faith and Culture